Radiative neutron capture cross section of $^{242}$Pu measured at n_TOF-EAR1 in the unresolved resonance region up to

 where $m_{n}$ is the neutron mass, $t_m$ is the arrival time of a neutron determined from the detection of the reaction products, $t_0 = t_{\gamma} - L_{0}/c$ is the start time, calculated from the arrival time of the $\gamma$-flash to each detector (t$_{\gamma}$) and the time-of-flight of $\gamma$-rays from the spallation target to EAR1 ($L_0/c$). $L_{0}$=183.88(5)~m is the effective flightpath that provides a good energy calibration at low neutron energies (4.9 eV $^{197}$Au resonance from Ref.~\cite{JEFF}).
-The time offset $t_{\rm off}$ in Eq.~(\ref{t2e}) is required to take into account the non-univocal relation between the energy of a neutron and its arrival time to EAR1, the so-called Resolution Function of the facility~\cite{Lorusso:2004,Guerrero:2013, LoMeo:2015}.
+The time offset $t_{\rm off}$ in Eq.~(\ref{t2e}) is required to take into account the non-univocal relation between the energy of a neutron and its arrival time to EAR1, the so-called Resolution Function of the facility~\cite{Lorusso:2004,Guerrero:2013,LoMeo:2015}.
 Following the approach described in Ref.~\cite{Lorusso:2004}, a value of $t_{\rm off}$=-100(30)~ns was fitted to match the neutron energy of the dips in the flux with the corresponding time-of-flight in the $^{197}$Au($n$,$\gamma$) data.
-The good reproduction of the dip energies in the flux using this time-to-energy calibration is shown in Figure~\ref{Fig_t2e_Audips}, where we compare the neutron-energy-calibrated $^{197}$Au($n$,$\gamma$) counting rate with the expected counting rate $\sigma_{\gamma}(E_{n}) \times \phi(E_{n})$ according to ENDF/B-VII.1 and JEFF-3.2.
+The good reproduction of the dip energies in the flux using this time-to-energy calibration is shown in Fig.~\ref{Fig_t2e_Audips}, where we compare the neutron-energy-calibrated $^{197}$Au($n$,$\gamma$) counting rate with the expected counting rate $\sigma_{\gamma}(E_{n}) \times \phi(E_{n})$ according to ENDF/B-VIII.1 and JEFF-3.3.